 - Death certificates (Certified Copies)

 - Social Security card

 - Marriage certificate

-- o Birth certificate
+- Birth certificates

-- Birth certificates for any children
+- o Birth certificates for any children

-- o Insurance policies
+- Insurance policies

 - Deeds and titles to property

 - o Automobile title and registration

 - Stock/Bond/Mutual Fund Certificates

-- Any Banking Information
+- Any Banking /financial Information

 - Honorable discharge papers for a Veteran (DD-214); VA claim number

 - Income Tax & W-2 Forms

 - Loan & Installment Payment Information

 Secure the property.
 Lock up the person's home and vehicle.
 Is the car parked in a secure and legal area?
 Will the home be vacant?
 If so, you may want to notify the police (call the non-emergency number), landlord or property manager.
 Have someone care for pets until a permanent arrangement is made.
 Is refrigerator cleaned out?
-What about pest control; electric; community fees?
+What about pest control, lawn care, electric; and community fees, etc.?

-©2020 Dementia Caregiver Resources, Inc.
+©2024 Dementia Caregiver Resources, Inc.